charlotte-ngs/charlotte-ngs.github.io/_posts/2015-01-06-BashCommandLineArgs.md

 ## The Ugly Past
-Until recently when I wanted to pass command line arguments to a bash script, I included some ugly if statements checking the number of arguments pass and assigning the arguments in a fixed order.
+Until recently when I wanted to pass command line arguments to a bash script, I included some ugly `if` statements checking the number of command line arguments passed and assigning those arguments in a fixed order.
 Every bash script had at the beginning something that looked as follows

 ```
 ...